glotzerlab/signac/doc/indexing.rst

     Return crawlers to be executed by a master crawler.

-    :param root: The directory where this module was found.
+    :param root: The path where the access module was found.
     :type root: str
     :returns: A mapping of crawler id and crawler instance.

-By putting the crawler definitions from above into a file called *signac_access.py* and adding the ``get_crawlers()`` function, we make those crawlers available to a master crawler:
+By putting the crawler definitions from above into a file called *signac_access.py* and adding the ``get_crawlers()`` function, we make those crawlers available to master crawlers:

 .. code-block:: python

      # signac_acess.py

-     # [definitions as shown above]
+     # [crawler definitions as shown before]

      def get_crawlers(root):
         return {'main': MyCrawler(os.path.join(root, 'data'))}